-Indeed, hackers.mu work towards such goals, for example, participation and mentoring for the Google Code-in.
-Several hackathons were organised.
-Contributions in the real world applications such as Pfsense, OpenSSH, OpenSSL, OpenBSD, LibArchive, Firejails, Linux and others..
-This list is long.
+Indeed, cyberstorm.mu work towards such goals, for example, participation and mentoring for the Google Code-in.
+Several hackathons were organized.
+Contributions in the real world applications such as Pfsense, OpenSSH, OpenSSL, OpenBSD, LibArchive, Firejails, Linux and others… This list is long.
 An award was also received during the IETF 98 Hackathon.

-I was impressed how Avinash Meetoo, honorary member of the hackers.mu hacked the audience and shed some light to boost the students.
+I was impressed with how Avinash Meetoo, hacked the audience and shed some light to boost the students.
 Avinash mentioned himself about his passion for blogging and the importance of projecting his personality with the right vision.

 At cyberstorm.mu, we invite many to join us, but one has to work hard to attain a certain level of professionalism.
 After the presentation, many came to congratulate us for the job done.
 We were around chatting with many sharing our work and job experience as well as the passion for coding.
 I once read a phrase in an old book as follows “You are what you eat”.
 But things have change now because You are what You CODE!!